Alluxio/alluxio/docs/en/Clients-Python.md

 # Alluxio Proxy dependency

-The Python client talks to Alluxio through the REST API provided by the Alluxio proxy.
+The Python client interacts with Alluxio through the REST API provided by the Alluxio proxy.

 The proxy is a standalone server that can be started using `${ALLUXIO_HOME}/bin/alluxio-start.sh proxy` and stopped using `${ALLUXIO_HOME}/bin/alluxio-stop.sh